shikai93/Illumination-384/README.md

 2. Install/Purchase the latest LabVIEW Environment here: http://www.ni.com/en-us/shop/labview.html

-3. Open the Arduino IDE, and upload 'eecs384-complete_without_button.ino' to the Metro Mini
+3. Open the Arduino IDE, and upload 'eecs384-complete_without_button.ino' in 'eecs384-complete_without_button' to the Metro Mini

       3a.
 If your computer does not detect the Metro Mini on a USB port, install the Metro Mini driver here (Windows): https://learn.adafruit.com/adafruit-arduino-ide-setup/windows-setup